WHAT IS SELLER TAKE BACK FINANCING

 BENEFITS OF USING SELLER TAKE BACK FINANCING

-Seller take back financing is a good solution for buyers that have poor credit, have experienced problems obtaining financing from a traditional lenders, and may be experiencing cash shortages.
+Seller take back financing is a good solution for buyers that have poor credit, have experienced problems obtaining financing from a traditional lender, and may be experiencing cash shortages.
 This type of financing allows the seller to sell the buyer the real property, and the buyer to purchase the real property even when financial circumstance indicate that the buyer does not have the requisite resources to purchase the real property.

 THE RISKS OF SELLER TAKE BACK FINANCING

-Because the type of purchasers who are interested in using seller take back financing typically those with problems with their credit history, this type of financing creates greater risk to the seller that the buyer may default on the loan.
-In effect the seller is put into a position to absorb the buyer credit risk because the seller is the making the loan to the buyer.
+Because the type of purchasers who are interested in using seller take back financing typically those with problems with their credit history, this type of financing crea ates greater risk to the seller that the buyer may default on the loan.
+In effect, the seller is put into a position to absorb the buyer credit risk because the seller is the making the loan to the buyer.
 Likewise, in a development scenario where the buyer has acquired the real property in order to develop it, or redevelop it, the seller maybe placed in a position where the buyer has begun construction on the property and is unable to complete th construction project and at the same time is unable to make the required loan payments, thus forcing the seller to potentially foreclose on the buyer and take back the property and then to potentially have the burden of completing the construction effort themselves in order to recoup their loan from making the loan to the buyer in the first place.

 CONSULT WITH AN ATTORNEY ABOUT SELLER TAKE BACK FINANCING

 In order to draft a solid seller loan agreement, it is essential to consult with a real estate attorney to protect your interests.
-There are number of issues connected with seller financing and hiring an attorney to, review the loan documents is the best way to ensure a good outcome.
+There are a number of issues connected with seller financing and hiring an attorney to, review the loan documents is the best way to ensure a good outcome.

 To talk with one of our experienced real estate attorneys about seller take back financing, contact Antonoplos & Associates Attorneys At Law at 202-803-5676 or on the web at www.Antonlegal.com.